Mircea Axente (footballer, born 1944): Club career

 Axente was born on 9 December 1944 in Arad, Romania and began playing junior-level football at local club Gloria.
 After he was seen by UTA Arad's coach Nicolae Dumitrescu at a school championship, he was signed by The Old Lady.
 There, he made his Divizia A debut on 21 June 1964 under coach Coloman Braun-Bogdan in a 2–0 away loss to Știința Cluj.
 His first performance was reaching the 1966 Cupa României final which was lost with 4–0 to Steaua București.
 Afterwards he won two consecutive titles under coach Dumitrescu in the 1968–69 and 1969–70 seasons.
 In the first he scored eight goals in 29 appearances and in the second he played 30 games and scored six times.
 Axente also made some European performances with UTA, as he provided the assist to Florian Dumitrescu who scored their decisive goal that eliminated defending champions Feyenoord in the 1970–71 European Cup.
 In the 1971–72 UEFA Cup, he helped the club reach the quarter-finals where they were eliminated by Tottenham Hotspur who eventually won the competition.
-He spent 13 seasons at UTA, his last Divizia A game occurred on 20 June 1976 in a 3–2 away loss to ASA Târgu Mureș, having a total of 286 matches with 42 goals scored in the competition, also totaling 11 appearances in European competitions.
+He spent 13 seasons at UTA, his last Divizia A game occurred on 20 June 1976 in a 3–2 away loss to ASA Târgu Mureș, totaling 286 matches with 42 goals scored in the competition and 11 appearances in European competitions.
 Axente retired in 1977 after he spent a season in Divizia B at Rapid Arad.